Official information British people moving to and living in Dominican Republic need to know, including healthcare and driving.

 Check the entry requirements for Dominican Republic in our travel advice.

 If you intend to relocate or work in the Dominican Republic, you must apply for a special visa before travelling.
-The Dominican Republic Embassy website has more information about different types of visas.

 Please refer to the FCDO Travel Advice for the Dominican Republic for advice on healthcare.

 The Dominican Republic and the UK do not have reciprocal healthcare agreements.
 You should buy comprehensive travel and medical insurance before you enter the country.